FanPu1/bioinformatics-hub/README.md

 ```
 This application can handle 1 sequence or mutiple sequences.
 #### Setup bioinformaticsHub object
-Step 1 and step 2 are always required.

-Step 1: import "bioinformatics-hub" package and create a bioinformaticsHub object.
+##### Step 1: import "bioinformatics-hub" package and create a bioinformaticsHub object.
 ```
 const BioinformaticsHub = require("bioinformatics-hub");
 const bioInformaticsHub = new BioinformaticsHub("protein"); // allowed input: "DNA", "RNA", "protein", "pdb".
 ```
-Step 2: set the sequences into bioinformaticsHub object.
+##### Step 2: set the sequences into bioinformaticsHub object.
 These sequences should be stored in a string with FASTA format.
 This application do not have a specific requirement on how many charcters in each line.
 If you only have 1 squence, then the squence id (started with ">") is optional.
 ```
 const inputSequence = ">sequence_id_1\nSLLKASSTLDNLFKELDKNGDGEVSYEEF\n>sequence_id_2\r\n DKDKD";
 bioInformaticsHub.setFastaSequences(inputSequence);